blake-nelson-dev/video-game-ratings-analysis/README.md

 jupyter notebook notebooks/imbd_videogames.ipynb
 ```

-You can also view the analysis in Google Colab: [Project Notebook](https://colab.research.google.com/drive/1nUpkvEUmUMNg2-F0l2xk2y2AlVG1btCH)
+You can also view the analysis in Google Colab

 ## Key Findings